Skip Navigation

 How do I trade-in existing capitalized/tagged equipment for new equipment?

-See the UNL Property Policy for transfer procedures.
+See the UNL Property Policy for trade-in procedures.
 Look at section titled "Trade-In."

 How do I report a non-monetary donation or gift?